qedpi/novelty-project/habits-project.md

 ### Learning
 * Speak Mandarin with Parents
 * learn / understand better a new word, using synonym discrimination & pronounciations
+* attempt to incorporate these words in daily journal writing

 ### Health
 * Alternate between 12 pushups / crunches / 1 min plank planks every ~20 mins, using workrave for timing